jiholland/ansible-role_remedy/README.md

 Role Name
 =========

-Role for adding asset to BMC Remedy based on gathered facts from Cisco network-devices.
+Role for creating asset in BMC Remedy based on gathered facts.

 Requirements
 ------------